EASTER is another pagan festival

 2 Peter 2:1 But there also came to be false prophets among the people, as also among you there shall be false teachers, who shall secretly bring in destructive heresies, and deny the Master who bought them, bringing swift destruction on themselves.
 2 And many shall follow their destructive ways, because of whom the way of truth shall be evil spoken of, 3 and in greed, with fabricated words, they shall use you for gain.
 From of old their judgment does not linger, and their destruction does not slumber.

 Teaching people to follow pagan festivals, and even applying the pagan festival names to the Fathers Feasts is a destructive heresy.
-And so is calling on a title, or the name of false deities for Salvation – the message in the Scripture is be set apart for the Father.
+And so is calling on a title, or the name of false deities, for Salvation – the message in the Scripture is be set apart for the Father.
+Have nothing to do with pagan practices.

 We need to study and understand the Fathers Salvation plan set out in the Feasts.
-But most churches have a doctrine that it requires its members to follow, following that doctrine includes following the pagan festivals and blinds its members to the Feasts and the Fathers Salvation plan.
+But most churches have a doctrine that requires its members to follow.
+Following that doctrine may include following the pagan festivals, members are blinded to the Feasts and the Fathers Salvation plan.

-As we head into the Spring Feasts, you should be mindful that pagan worship, no matter how infinitesimal has no place in any believing church.
+As we head into the Spring Feasts, you should be mindful that pagan worship, no matter how infinitesimal, has no place in any believing denomination.
 The facts contained in the Scriptures is very different to what most denominations teach and celebrate.
-The challenge for you as a teacher is to stand all elements of paganism and doctrine aside and teach the pure message of Salvation as set out in the Scriptures.
+The challenge for you is to set all elements of paganism and doctrine aside and believe, speak and teach the pure message of Salvation as set out in the Scriptures.
 Do not celebrate e-a-s-t-e-r.
 Please, celebrate the Spring Feasts.

 Remember the lesson for us all in Leviticus 10:1 where Nadab and Abihu approached the sanctuary with false fire, they were approaching the sanctuary in a manner that they were instructed not to, and died.
 If we think that we, or anyone else can approach the Father in a manner other than that set out in Scripture, we will also die, spiritually and physically.